Polvoron - The European Version of Chinese Cookies

 Someone recently bought back this box of polvoron from the Philippines.
 It's a soft and very crumble Spanish shortbread made of flour, sugar, milk and nuts... and since this is from the Philippines, shortening of course. =P The Philippines adopted it as a part of their culture, apparently, because they were a colony of Spain.
-This box came with a giddying number of interesting assorted flavours - original, cashew, peanut, coffee, cookies and cream, ube (purple yam), and pinipig (immature grains of glutinous rice pounded until flat and toasted).
+This box came with a giddying number of interesting assorted flavours - original, cashew, peanut, coffee, cookies and cream, ube (purple yam), and pinipig (immature grains of glutinous rice pounded until flat and toasted, or rice crispies).

 The flavours had me gleefully excited...
 I had tried ube-flavoured desserts in the Philippines, but not in a baked product.
 Also, I had never heard of pinipig before this.